kkosobudzki/nosy-ios/README.md

 SKIP_INSTALL=NO
 ```

-and finally merge them into `xcframework`:
+and finally merge them into `xcframework` (make sure to remove results of previous xcframework build):

 ```
 xcodebuild -create-xcframework \